Donald · Galloway

 OS maps: OS Landranger 83

-Mobile signal: Good signal on summit; EE and Vodafone reliable.
+Mobile signal: Solid summit coverage; EE and Vodafone hold.
 Fine Galloway viewpoint.

 Current conditions